 At Waverly Park, discipline is approached from a positive perspective and places responsibility on the child.
-Children are motivated to exhibit appropriate behavior, not by intimidation or threat of punishment, but simply because it is the right thing to do.
+Children are motivated to exhibit appropriate behavior, not by intimidation or threat of punishment, but simply because it

-At times, consequences including the loss of privileges and detention are at the discretion of the teachers or administrator.
+At times, consequences, including the loss of privileges and detention, are at the discretion of the teachers or administrator.